Lower Stress in Less Than A Minute with 4-7-8 Breathing

 Stress is killing us while we are awake and keeping us from the sleep we need to recover and restore from it.

 The numbers are shocking, stress has real health consequences.
 According to the American Psychological Association’s latest stress survey, 66 percent of people regularly experience physical symptoms of stress, and 63 percent experience psychological symptoms.
 The stress we carry is affecting our immune system making us more susceptible to illness and chronic stress is linked to hypertension, heart attack, and stroke.
 Mental resilience is affected by stress as well.
 Long-term stress can trigger depression, anxiety, and insomnia.

-As a life coach, my job is to give clients the tools and techniques that can make a positive change in their lives.
+As a life and business coach for women business owners, my job is to give clients the tools and techniques that can make a positive change in their lives and businesses.
 Without intention how most deal with stress varies from person to person and runs the gambit from very healthy, for instance: taking a run or drawing a bath.
 To the very destructive like drug abuse, and high-risk behaviors.
 For most of us, we try things on until something sticks.
 That stress relief technique might work for a time, then we need to come up with a new one.
 Keep trying until you find what works.
 Here is a technique that you should add to your skills.

 Here is a technique that you can use that will immediately intervene in stressful moments.
 It’s insanely simple and really effective.
 It has been shown to help interrupt panic attacks, induce sleep, and help lowering blood pressure.
 The 4-7-8 Breathing Technique was developed by Dr. Andrew Weil.
 He is an integrative medicine practitioner who called it “The single best anti-anxiety method I’ve found”.
 Dr. Weil recommends practicing the 4-7-8 Breathing Technique morning and evening as a routine and as need through your day.